mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 ## TODO

 ### Active
-- 1:1 with Brent
-- 1:1 with Adam
+- Call with Adam and Sam to prep for board meeting
-- Figure out new name for organization
+- Call with Pavish about translation workflow
 - Get a handle on user research / help and set up processes / meeting

 ### Backlog